apache/incubator-teaclave/docs/my-first-function.md

 ## Prerequisites

-To run Teacalve, a hardware with Intel SGX support is needed.
+To run Teaclave, a hardware with Intel SGX support is needed.
 You can check with this list of [supported hardware](https://github.com/ayeks/SGX-hardware).
-Note that you need to configure BIOS to enable SGX sometime.
+Note that you sometimes need to configure BIOS to enable SGX.
 Additionally, you need to install driver and platform software to run SGX applications.
-Details can found in
+Details can be found in
 [Intel SGX Installation Guide](https://download.01.org/intel-sgx/sgx-linux/2.9/docs/Intel_SGX_Installation_Guide_Linux_2.9_Open_Source.pdf).

 If you don't have an SGX supported hardware at hand, Teaclave can also run in simulation mode.
-However some functions like remote attestation will be disable at this mode.
+However some functions like remote attestation will be disabled in this mode.
 Please start from [here](#simulation-mode) if you plan to try in simulation mode.

 ## Clone and Build Teaclave